MohammedAffaq/js-school-project-MohammedAffaq/README.md

 - Responsiveness maintained (mobile, tablet, desktop).
 - Styling integrated from previous tasks, updated for React structure.

+##  Task 6 – Accessibility Improvements

+### Description
+This task focuses on making the Timeline App accessible for users with disabilities by implementing ARIA roles, proper focus management, keyboard navigation and WCAG AA compliant color contrast.
+The goal is to ensure that all users, including those relying on assistive technologies, can effectively interact with the app.

+### What's Included
+- **ARIA roles and attributes** added to key elements.
+  - `role="dialog"` for the modal or use of the `<dialog>` tag.
+  - `aria-current` on the active timeline marker.
+- **Focus management**
+  - Focus trapped inside the modal when open.
+  - Focus returns to the triggering marker when the modal closes.
+- **Keyboard accessibility**
+  - Timeline markers navigable via Tab/Arrow keys.
+  - Modal closable using the `Esc` key.
+- **Color contrast verification**
+  - All text meets WCAG AA contrast ratio requirements (≥4.5:1).
+- **Documentation**
+  - Accessibility changes and considerations documented in `ACCESSIBILITY.md`.

 ## Goal
 A timeline web app built from scratch using HTML, CSS, JS, TypeScript and React.